Vasu77df/VasuperSiteSource/content/posts/greengrass_notes.md

 If we define, a Greengrass component in such a manner to run a task, we are not using Greengrass components for what it was intended to do.
 Which is alright, if we really have to pick one or the other.
 But as we have the ability to choose right tool for the job, we should use IoT jobs to run tasks.

-From a pipelines or orchestrator perspective, it may seem like it simplification if we use only one specific mechanism to run tasks on a device, but from device lifecycle perspective, IoT jobs and Greengrass components are completely different things with different purposes.
+From CI/CD pipelines or orchestrator perspective, it may seem like it simplification if we use only one specific mechanism to run tasks on a device, but from device lifecycle perspective, IoT jobs and Greengrass components are completely different things with different purposes.

 IoT jobs will be recommended interface for customers to define and deploy one-off or even continuous tasks on the device.
 Greengrass components, will be recommended interface to deploy applications, and maintain it's lifecycle.
 This is how I look at this, I understand both mechanisms can be altered to either of the operations, but if that mechanism increases in complexity, the author as to be very aware of what they are doing.